cryptrunner49/stonekv/README.md

 ## Contributing 🤝

 We welcome contributions!
-Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, submission guidelines, and more.
+Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License 📜